IoT2130-Smart-Shelf/sensor-measurement/ultrasound/README.md

-### Lectura de sensor ultrasonido (una sola vez) con escritura a base de datos local
+### Reading ultrasonic sensor (one time only)
+distanceread_db saves measurement to local database distanceread_ts sends measurement to ThingSpeak